 There are a variety of ways of getting around in Dakar.

 Taxis are the most expensive way of transport in Dakar, although for Americans, this doesn't mean that they're expensive.
 In general, taxis across the city can cost around 2,500 CFA, while shorter distances can cost less.
 At certain tourist spots, prices can go up to 5,000 CFA.
 The cost of the ride should be negotiated for and arranged before one heads to the destination; there are not meters on Senegalese taxis, and so instead one arranges the prices.
 The importance is to keep prices to the relatively low levels aforementioned levels - 2,500 CFA is only around 4-5 dollars - and effective bartering with taxi drivers is key to this.
 Taxi drivers recognize that you are a foreigner (if you are one), and will charge you accordingly.
 My experience with taxi drivers has been that their command of both English and French is limited, but as long as you stay strong and know that you shouldn't be expecting prices more than 2,500 CFA, and generally less, you'll be ok.
 One should be careful to have change available, as taxi drivers tend to not have any, although this isn't always the case, so if there is no change at all in your pockets, don't be too dissuaded..
 Also, some taxi drivers are not always familiar with some official landmarks, such as one not knowing the location of the assemblée nationale.
 As a result, make sure they know the location, or be prepared to give some additional direction.
 But most of the time, they tend to know their way around the city remarkably well.
 The worst that can be said is that they don't always take the routes you intend, so be clear and precise in the directions given and routes to take.
 Commonly in my case they would try to take a northern route between UCAD (the Dakar university) and the Yoff (a neighborhood residence where we were staying), which is longer or more arduous than the route by the central highway.
 Mentioning the preferred route will help avoid difficulties like this.

 Even if the taxis fall into the above price range it might still be good to do some preliminary negotiations.
 For example, in taking a taxi from Yoff to the African Renaissance Monument, the cost proposed by the taxi driver was 2,500 CFA.
 This was not bad, I was prepared to accept it, but the other people with me said to bargain a bit more and I proposed 2,000 CFA, and the driver accepted.
 You almost always can get a lower cost.

 Buses are probably the best way of getting around in Dakar.
 Lines are clear to see, stop in many places, the bus is reasonably fast, the bus is cheap (especially if one isn't traveling in a group which makes taxis a competitive offer), and in the morning one might even be able to get a seat.
 Generally a bus ticket might cost 200 CFA at the bus itself, although they vary on the destination.
-Generally the ticket officers do not seem very picky, they accept 250 CFA, 200 CFA, I haven't tried any lower franc levels but they probably would.
-These ticket officers sit at the rear of the bus in a protecting cage which one hands money to and identifies one's destination, then they hand back the ticket.
+Generally the ticket officers do not seem very picky, they accept 250 CFA, 200 CFA, and while I haven't tried any lower franc levels its possible they might be accepted.
+These ticket officers sit at the rear of the bus in a protecting cage.
+One hands them money and identifies one's destination, then they hand back the ticket.
 If one is too far from the ticket officer, one hands to somebody closer - sometimes a chain of multiple people can exist.
 Getting up to do this is generally either not a good idea given how crowded buses are and the possibility of one's seat to be stolen, or it simply being impossible to reach them due to the number of people inside.

 As can be guessed from that statement, buses can get very crowded during rush hour, so much so that sometimes it is simply impossible to find a bus with any space available at this time.
 This represents the greatest problem for a bus; comfort.
-If one manages the feat of getting onto an empty bus or a bus being filled up, then a bus is pretty comfortable.
+If one manages the feat of getting onto an empty bus or a bus being filled up, then a bus is reasonably comfortable.
 Nobody is going to come and sit on your lap, you'll definitely have somebody sitting next to you but nothing else more problematic.
 Standing however.... buses get extremely, extremely crowded.
 One will be packed in like a sardine in rush hour, and there will be people who will have to get off the bus which will pack you in further.
 Ironically the most "fun" position is the worst one; the last person on the bus on the ledge, hanging off over the highway as the bus rolls along.
 This produces a wonderful rush of air and a feeling of thrill, but I suppose that for the less... courageous, doing this as it goes at highest speed over a highway is less intoxicating, given the result of what would happen if one falls.

 A site dealing with bus routes in Dakar is provided below;